sanjaydevs/Padam-Movie-Recommendations/readme.md

 ##  License

-This project is open source.
-See the repository for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---